pul-khanna/Road_Accident_Risk_Index/README.md

 The chosen metric for assessing/evaluating performance of the model is mean squared error.

-The modelling is divided into 2 sections:
+The analysis is divided into 2 sections:

-Wrangle: Here we will prepare the data starting with checkcing data integrity, treating missing values, exploratory data analysis, framing hypothesis and ANOVA testing, feature engineering, feature transformation, encoding etc.
+1) Wrangle: Here we will prepare the data starting with checkcing data integrity, treating missing values, exploratory data analysis, framing hypothesis and ANOVA testing, feature engineering, feature transformation, encoding etc.

-Modelling: This section is further divided into 3 parts.
+2) Modelling: This section is further divided into 3 parts.
 Here we will demonstrate how to train and build a LGBM, Poisson GAM and also demonstrate usage of H2O library with Auto ML model building function.

 Additional Info: We can try following methods which might further improve our scores:-